 Ida Falchenberg Espensen

-She is a teaching assistant in the Philosophy, Cosmology, and Consciousness program at CIIS, teaching in The Way of the Psychonaut.
-While her studies have focused on integral and transpersonal psychology and the potential of mystical experiences, her particular interest lies in the questions and practices of integrating expanded states of consciousness.
+She comes from a teaching background and has been the teaching assistant in The Way of the Psychonaut course taught at CIIS.
+While her studies have focused on integral and transpersonal psychology, psychedelic therapy, and the potential of mystical experiences, her particular interest lies in the questions and practices of integrating expanded states of consciousness.

 You can contact Ida on ida@falchenberg.com